Skip to main content

 Cell phone carriers (AT&T, Verizon, etc.) have introduced a variety of texting compliance regulations in recent years to reduce the amount of spam text messages that Americans receive.
 These regulations, sometimes referred to as "10DLC", mean that it is vitally important to craft your texting scripts in adherence with script requirements.

-It is your responsibility to ensure that your texting actions - Peer-to-Peer Texting AND Broadcast Texting - adhere to the requirements stated below.
+It is your responsibility to ensure that your texting actions - ALL types, Peer-to-Peer Texting, Broadcast Texting, and Automated Texting - adhere to the requirements stated below.
 Non-compliance with these requirements will incur consequences, which could include higher filtering rates on your texting actions, a temporary audit and suspension of your texting privileges by either Impactive or our underlying messaging provider, Twilio, and even a full ban of your texting "brand" by carriers (meaning that your organization could struggle to send texts via any other texting vendor in the future).

 Script Requirements for Texting

-The following requirements are mandatory for all initial scripts used in both Peer-to-Peer Texting and Broadcast Texting:
+The following requirements are mandatory for all initial scripts used in Peer-to-Peer Texting, Broadcast Texting, and Automated Texting:

 • Identify the sender of the message - both the individual and the organization.